Snow Camp

 and

-The Outdoor Club started signups for the 2024 trip to Yosemite in December 2023, and by January we had people signed up who had been on the trip before and are experienced enough to lead the major hike, and others signed up who can teach people to ice skate.
-Some of these people will be camping, some have hotel room type reservations.
+For the 2025 trip we have people who have been on the trip before and are experienced enough to lead the major hike, and others who can teach people to ice skate.
+Some of these people will be camping, some already have hotel room type reservations.
+The campers got four campsites in a group in the best part of Upper Pines campground, that they intend to share.

 thin line of gray colors made from a clouds photo